 #3 Get buy-in from stakeholders

-Build a convincing business case for the CLM, highlighting the pain points your organization faces with contract management, the potential risks associated with the current approach, and how a CLM will change the game for the company.
+Build a convincing business case for the CLM, highlighting the pain points your organization faces with contract management systems, the potential risks associated with the current approach, and how a CLM will change the game for the company.

 Address any concerns or objections and promise to keep them in the loop throughout the implementation process.